About usPartner with usListen to our podcasts

 Neighborhoods

-ANN SACKS 1 Stone Tile Flatiron
+ANN SACKS 1 Tile Stone Flatiron

 In the early 1980s, a young woman was shopping for a Mexican wedding dress when she stumbled upon talavera tiles being shown as trivets.
 She was so drawn to the tiles that she entered the home decor world and never looked back.
 She instantly recognized the potential in tiles and returned home with the intention of starting a new company in Portland, Oregon.
 Today, Ann Sacks' company continues to manufacture artisan and handmade ceramic tiles in Ann’s hometown.
 Ted Chappell, the President of ANN SACKS, calls the main factory in Portland the “heart and soul of our business.”